xibosignage/xibo-manual/source/en/media_module_audio.md

 Once assigned to a Region, **Edit** options are available.

 {tip}
-If Audio is assigned to a Widget which is the **only** Widget in its Region the audio will stop once the Widget duration has expired, but the Widget may be left on screen until the rest of the Layout has expired.
+If Audio is assigned to a Widget, which is the **only** Widget in its Region, the audio will stop once the Widget duration has expired, but the Widget may be left on screen until the rest of the Layout has expired.
 {/tip}

 {tip}
 The Audio Widget is fully compatible with [Overlay Layouts](layouts_overlay.html) and can therefore be used effectively to draw attention and compliment content.